 HOW CAN I AS A FOREIGNER OWN PROPERTY IN THE RESTRICTED ZONE IN MÉXICO?

-To own a property in the Restricted Zone a trust, called a ‘Fideicomiso’ could be set up, with the foreigner as the beneficiary.
+To own a property in the Restricted Zone a trust, called a ‘Fideicomiso’ can be set up, with the foreigner as the beneficiary.

 Another way to own a property in the restricted Zone is by creating a Mexican Corporation.